FOLLOW US

 For example, let’s use a hypothetical situation with a fictional person; let’s call him Sam.
 Imagine Sam buys a home.
 When he closes the deal, he becomes the house title holder, and the property title is transferred to him in sole ownership.
 Therefore, he has the right of possession.

 The right of control means that the owner or title holder can manage and use the property as they see fit, like renovating it, renting it, and inviting people over.
 Of course, this “my house, my rules” right has limits, as it must follow legal boundaries.
-Other rules that could limit the right of control are the ones set by a Home Owner Association (HOA).
+Other rules that could limit the right of control include those set by a Homeowner Association (HOA) or a planned unit development (PUD), which combines private ownership with shared common areas governed by strict community rules — often even more restrictive than a standard HOA.

 Let’s explain it better by following Sam’s example.
 If Sam’s home is part of a condominium’s Homeowner Association and has a no-pet rule, Sam cannot have a dog.